AherRahul/portfolio-v1/content/articles/11-java-fundamentals/return-types.md

 ---
 title: Return Types
-description: Learn about Return Types in Java programming.
+description: Learn all about Java return types, from primitives to objects, handling multiple values, special types like Optional, common mistakes, and best practices for clean code.
 datePublished: 2026-02-27
 dateModified: 2026-02-27
 topics: